Biden announces heavy artillery, other weapons for Ukraine

 A poll published Thursday by The Associated Press-NORC Center for Public Affairs Research shows Americans’ desire to get involved has waned somewhat.
 Some 32% say the U.S. should have a major role in the conflict.
 That’s ticked down from 40% last month, though it’s slightly higher than the 26% who said so in February.
 An additional 49% say the U.S. should have a minor role.

-Biden also announced that all Russian-affiliated ships would be barred from U.S. ports.

-And he said the United States would provide an additional $500 million in direct economic assistance to the Ukrainian government.
-That raises the total U.S. economic support to $1 billion since Russia’s invasion began nearly two months ago.

-Biden said that $6.5 billion in security assistance that Congress approved last month as part of a $13.6 billion package for Ukraine could soon be “exhausted.”
-With the latest military aid announced Thursday, Biden has approved about $3.4 billion in military aid since Feb.
+Overall, Biden said that $6.5 billion in security assistance that Congress approved last month as part of a $13.6 billion package for Ukraine could soon be “exhausted.”
+With the latest announcement, Biden has approved about $3.4 billion in military aid since Feb.
 24. Congress’ overall total also included about $6.8 billion in direct economic assistance to care for refugees and provide economic aid to allies in the region impacted by the war — and additional funding for federal agencies to enforce economic sanctions against Russia and protect against cyber threats.

 “Next week, I’m going to have to be sending to Congress a supplemental budget request to keep weapons and ammunition deployed without interruption,” Biden said.